 Was Pete Seeger perfect?
 He would have been the first to say he wasn’t.
 None of us are.
 But it seems to me that there are several lessons we can learn from Pete — lessons that are especially relevant to those of us who are committed to helping bring change to the world around us.

 I think Seeger saw himself as a social justice worker who happened to play music.
 If he had different talents, the inscription on his banjo could just as easily have been etched on a typewriter or a piece of farm equipment that helped feed the hungry.
 The point is that you don’t have to be a musician or a writer to make the world a better place.
 Take the skills that you have and use them — constantly and tirelessly — to take a stand on behalf of the poor, the planet and the oppressed.

-A real deal is someone whose messages continue to resonate after they’re long gone.
+If you’re the real deal, your messages continue to resonate after you’re long gone.
 The things Seeger sang and wrote about are arguably more relevant today than they were fifty years ago because they were birthed from a place of authenticity.
-By all accounts, it wasn’t an act – Seeger lived the commitments he sang about in his music.
+By all accounts, it wasn’t an act.
+Seeger lived the commitments he sang about in his music.
 He lived in a log cabin that he built with his own hands in 1949.
 He routinely performed for free and gave away the rights to most of his songs.
 When he died in 2014, he drove a 2002 Subaru and was said to have earned the annual salary of a construction worker.
 The takeaway is that it’s not enough to talk about doing the right things.
 Social justice begins at home with messages that are amplified through the way you live your life.

 Never give up.